-1 Body lubrication
+Body lubrication

-To avoid squeaks and unnecessary wear, the body should be lubricated every 10 000 km (6000 miles) or at least once a year.
-During very cold weather the door locks and luggage compartment lock should be treated with a suitable anti-freeze agent to prevent them from freezing up.
-No. Lubricating point
+In order to avoid rattle and unnecessary wear, the body should be lubricated once a year.
+The hinges on the bonnet, doors and boot lid as well as door stops should be lubricated every 10 000 km (6000 miles)\).
+Moreover, during the winter months the locks on the doors and boot lid should be given some anti-freeze to prevent them from freezing up.